 Admitted Market Regulation.
 Our admitted U.S. operations currently consist of Stonington and Stonington Lloyds, both Texas domiciled insurers.
 Stonington is licensed to write primary insurance in 50 states and the District of Columbia.
 Stonington Lloyds is a Lloyds' company licensed to write primary insurance in Texas.
 Stonington acts as an attorney-in-fact for Stonington Lloyds.
 In addition, our insurance company subsidiaries Newstead and Inverness recently received certificates of authority as admitted, licensed insurers in Delaware and Arizona, respectively, although Newstead and Inverness have not yet conducted any business.
 As licensed insurers operating in the "admitted" market, these companies are subject to extensive regulation under U.S. statutes.
 The extent of regulation varies from state to state but generally has its source in statutes that delegate regulatory, supervisory and administrative authority to a department of insurance in each state.
 Among other things, state insurance commissioners regulate insurer solvency standards, insurer licensing, authorized investments, premium rates, restrictions on the size of risks that may be insured under a single policy, loss and expense reserves and provisions for unearned premiums, deposits of securities for the benefit of policyholders, policy form approval, policy renewals and non-renewals, and market conduct regulation including both underwriting and claims practices.
-State insurance department also conduct periodic examinations of the affairs of insurance companies and require the filing of annual and quarterly financial reports.
-The Texas Department of Insurance pepartment of Insurance is Inverness' primary regulator.
+State insurance departments also conduct periodic examinations of the affairs of insurance companies and require the filing of annual and quarterly financial reports.
+The Texas Department of Insurance retains primary regulatory authority for Stonington and Stonington Lloyds, the Delaware Department of Insurance is the primary regulator for Newstead and the Arizona Department of Insurance is Inverness' primary regulator.